joharkhan99/hmpl/README.md

 ## Installation

 hmpl can be installed in several ways, which are described in this section.
 This tool is a simple javascript file that is connected in the usual way through a `script`, or using the `import` construct in an environment that supports this (webpack build, parcel build etc.).
-Also, from version `2.2.0`, json5 connection is required.
+Also, starting from version `2.2.0`, the connection of the JSON5 module is required.
 The first and easiest way is to install using a CDN.

 ### Package Manager